Battery Producers

 Click the headings below to learn more about your obligations as a producer.

-As of July 1, 2020, producers are required to establish and operate a collection system for their single-use (primary) or rechargeable batteries and should reference the Battery Collection Systems compliance bulletin for guidance.
+As of July 1, 2020, producers are required to establish and operate a collection system for their single-use (primary) or rechargeable batteries in Ontario.
+Producers should reference the Battery Collection Systems compliance bulletin for guidance.

 Collection Sites